After This Death

-After This Death is a 2025 American drama film, written and directed by Lucio Castro.
+After This Death is a 2025 American romantic drama film written and directed by Lucio Castro.
 It stars Mía Maestro, Lee Pace, Rupert Friend, Gwendoline Christie and Philip Ettinger.

 It had its world premiere at the 75th Berlin International Film Festival on February 19, 2025.

 Premise

 While hiking, Isabel meets Elliot, a musician, and the two form a connection.
 When she attends one of his concerts, an affair ignites, however, Elliot becomes distant and disappears.